wongwh2002/CS2113TeamProject/docs/UserGuide.md

 	Ok!
 The entry will not be backlogged
 	____________________________________________________________
 ```
-Note: If an entry of date beyond current date is added and user wishes to backlog, it will only add recurring entries until
+Note: If an entry of date beyond current date is added and user wishes to backlog, no recurring entries will be added<br>
-current date. <br>

 #### Adding an income: